Prof Kerry London

 It was in her role as the Dean of Research at UniSA where Kerry experienced an executive role with clear KPI’s and a performance-based contract.
 She was tasked with the responsibility of reinvigorating the research of the division – a position where she drew on her extensive stakeholder engagement skills and regularly sought feedback from a group of trusted advisors.

 Kerry thrived in the position at UniSA, but moved back to NSW in 2017 when a new opportunity emerged for her husband in Sydney.
-This led to Kerry reconnecting with her mentor Professor Barney Glover, the now Vice-Chancellor of the University of Western Sydney, who to Kerry’s surprise offered her a position on the spot (subject to due diligence of reference checks).
+This led to Kerry reconnecting with her mentor Professor Barney Glover, now retired Vice-Chancellor of the University of Western Sydney, who to Kerry’s surprise offered her a position on the spot (subject to due diligence of reference checks).

 Kerry believes her career has benefited from the mentoring of trusted advisors like Barney; Professor Sue Rowley (past DVC Research at UTS), Professor Joyce Kirk (past Vice President RMIT Vietnam) and Professor Michael Ostwald (past Dean School of Architecture and Built Environment University of Newcastle.
 Kerry enjoys mentoring others and sees it as her role to create a safe environment and be a trusted sounding board for her mentees to explore big ideas, navigate issues and find solutions.
 Kerry’s approach is very action orientated and she likes to delve into the unique attributes of the individuals she mentors.